chochain/eforth/README.md

 ## eForth now - What have we done!

-1. <b>100% C/C++ and cross-platform support</b>.
+1. <b>100% C/C++ with multi-platform support</b>.
 Though classic implementation of primitives in assembly language and scripted high-level words gave the power to Forth, it also became the hurtle for newbies.
 Because they have to learn the assembly and Forth syntax before peeking into the internal beauty of Forth.
-2. <b>No threading</b>.
-Dictionary remodeled from linear memory linked-list to an array (or a vector in C++'s term) of words.
+2. <b>Dictionary is just an array</b>.
+It's remodeled from linear memory linked-list to an array (or a vector in C++'s term) of words.
     + To search for a word, simply scan the name string of dictionary entries.
 So, to define a new word during compile time is just to append those found word pointers to the its parameter array one by one.
     + To execute become just a walk of the word pointers in the array.
 This is our inner interpreter.

-3. <b>Data and Return Stacks are arrays</b>.
+3. <b>Data and Return Stacks are also arrays</b>.
 With push, pop and [] methods to clarify intentions.
 4. <b>No vocabulary, multi-tasking, or meta-compilation</b>.
 These black-belt skills of Forth greatness are dropped to keep the focus on core concepts.

 ## eForth Internals